The State of Science Reporting in Today’s Digital Media Landscape: A Survey of Journalists and Scientists Who Use SciLine’s Expert Matching Service

 Journalists reported having moderate confidence in each of the four skills we asked them to evaluate.
 They rated their ability to find relevant scientific information highest and their ability to find relevant expert sources lowest.
 Their perceived ability to distinguish between credible and non-credible scientific findings and to cover scientific topics were second and third highest, respectively.

-screenshot 2024 06 13 at 10.08.34 am
+Screenshot 2024 06 13 at 10.08.34 AM

 Notes: Journalists were asked to rate their confidence in their ability to effectively cover scientific topics and to accurately distinguish credible science information from information that is hyped, inaccurate, or not credible on a scale from 1 (not confident at all) to 5 (extremely confident).
 They were asked to rate how easy it would be for them to find relevant scientist sources and how easy it would be for them to find relevant scientific information on a scale from 1 (extremely difficult) to 5 (extremely easy).